srzer/Samplers-in-Online-DPO/README.md

 # The Crucial Role of Samplers in Online DPO

 This repo provides code for the paper **"The Crucial Role of Samplers in Online Direct Preference Optimization"**.
-This paper is under review, and we will keep it anonymous temporarily.
 The `bandit` directory is to reproduce our numerical simulations, and the `alignment` directory is to reproduce our LM alignment experiments.

 ## Numerical simulations
 The numerical simulations can be easily reproduced by running